The 100+ Best Virtual Tours and Field Trips for Kids and Students [2021]

 Built in London and now residing in Philadelphia, the mostly copper bell has been cracked and repaired multiple times during its usage and traveling tours between the years of 1776 and 1915.

-Get an up-close look at this iconic monument, here.
+Get an up-close look at this iconic monument.

 Mars, also known as the “Red Planet” due to the color of its surface, is the second smallest planet in our solar system.
-With days and seasons similar to those on Earth, scientists have always been wanting to learn more about potential life there.
+With days and seasons similar to those on Earth, scientists have always wanted to learn more about potential life there.

 Currently, Mars is being explored by a NASA rover named Curiosity.
 Curiosity is about the size of a car and has been on the Red Planet since 2012.